ucsb-cs48/w19/_lab/lab00.md

 ## Step 3: Get setup with gradescope

-We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
+We will use gradescope to grade all your homeworks, exams and a limited number of programming assignments.
 I have manually added everyone (using your @umail.ucsb.edu accounts) currently enrolled in the course to the Gradescope system.
+N

+**IMPORTANT:** Note that even though the university has switched to `@ucsb.edu` addresses, the GOLD and EGrades systems **still use `@umail.ucsb.edu` addresses**.
+For this reason, in order to ensure that your work is credited to you, please continue to use your `@umail.ucsb.edu` address (which goes to the same Gmail based inbox) for registering for websites related to the course such as Gradescope, Piazza, etc.

 You should have received an email notification with instructions about logging into gradescope.
 Once you follow the instructions to set your password, you should have access to our course on Gradescope.
 You should see {{site.course}} in your {{site.qtr}} courses.

 The lab assignment {{page.num}} should appear in your Gradescope dashboard in {{site.course}}.
 You will need to submit your code for {{page.num}} using this page.